 UN Environment works closely with governments at all levels to drive processes of change and will continue to support them to accelerate action in addressing environmental rights' issues.

-- support countries in applying integrated approaches in planning and policy making where legislations or principles on environmental rights do not exist or are not implemented.
+- supporting countries in applying integrated approaches in planning and policy making where legislations or principles on environmental rights do not exist or are not implemented.
 The goal is to help countries establish protection measures for environmental defenders and their communities.

-- work with countries and institutions (at all levels – local, national, regional, and international) to strengthen national laws and capacities in order to ensure that where environmental conditions interfere with basic rights, mechanisms for protecting those rights (and the people defending them) are in place.
+- working with countries and institutions (at all levels – local, national, regional, and international) to strengthen national laws and capacities in order to ensure that where environmental conditions interfere with basic rights, mechanisms for protecting those rights (and the people defending them) are in place.
 Such mechanisms are important preconditions for fair, just and sustainable development as well as peace and security.

-- continue to work with and provide support to governments to uphold the environmental rule of law and environmental justice by integrating critical environmental considerations with the essential elements of the rule of law, including the judiciary and prosecution sectors.
+- continuing to work with and provide support to governments to uphold the environmental rule of law and environmental justice by integrating critical environmental considerations with the essential elements of the rule of law, including the judiciary and prosecution sectors.